What's your attachment style?

 Synthesized from Fraley & Roisman, 2019 — Current Opinion in PsychologyThe two dimensions and what they measure.

-The 12 ECR-S items are split evenly between two subscales: 6 items measure Attachment Anxiety, 6 items measure Attachment Avoidance.
+The 20 LBL-original items are split evenly between two subscales: 10 items measure Attachment Anxiety, 10 items measure Attachment Avoidance.
 Items are rated on a 7-point Likert scale (1 = Strongly Disagree, 7 = Strongly Agree).
 Four items are reverse-coded (their high-end response indicates low insecurity, not high).

-Wei et al. (2007) reported the inter-correlation between the two dimensions as r=.19, confirming they are largely independent constructs rather than two ends of a single spectrum — this independence is what makes the four-quadrant model scientifically meaningful.
+Research consistently shows the inter-correlation between the two dimensions is low (r ≈ .19 across validation studies; Brennan et al., 1998; Wei et al., 2007), confirming they are largely independent constructs rather than two ends of a single spectrum — this independence is what makes the four-quadrant model scientifically meaningful.

 Fear of interpersonal rejection or abandonment, hypervigilance to partner availability, and excessive need for approval and reassurance.
 High scorers seek closeness compulsively and experience strong distress when partners are unresponsive.